NeutrinoAPI/neutrino-api-client-reqwest/README.md

 # NeutrinoAPI Rust Reqwest SDK

-Rust client using the Reqwest HTTP client and Serde JSON library
+Neutrino API Rust client using the Reqwest HTTP and Serde JSON libraries

 The official API client and SDK built by [NeutrinoAPI](https://www.neutrinoapi.com/)